Apply for a game licence

 You can now request a change of address online.

-Providing your new address also ensures that you will receive a copy of the Victorian Hunting Guide and any other information that the Authority needs to send to you.
+Providing your new address also ensures that you will receive any other information that the Authority needs to send to you.

 How do I amend my licence type?